 Ceremonially approaching the Grand Shrine is surreal in a way I didn’t expect.
 No one is permitted to guide me, but hundreds of people line the halls to watch my progress.

-But somehow it never occurred to me to practice this walk across the hard, cold stone barefoot.
+But somehow it never occurred to me to practice this barefoot walk across the hard, cold stone.
 I wonder if anyone’s feet have ever frozen in the dedication process.

 On one hand, this makes me want to rush my approach.
-Once I’ve completed the rituals I’ll have to meditate alone, and I can tuck my feet under me to warm them up.
+Once I’ve completed the rituals I’ll have to meditate alone, so I can tuck my feet under me to warm them up.

 On the other, the walk is unpleasant but not impossible.
 Not so the decision I’ll need to make at the end of the ritual meditation.